TL,DR: For best results with EchoLink, please configure your Internet router to forward UDP ports 5198 and 5199 to

 A: In most cases, you will be able to connect to conference

-versions of EchoLink, however.
-To ensure that you can connect to all nodes,
+up your router.
+But to ensure that you can connect to all nodes,

 Q: If I haven't set up my router, can I still receive incoming